FOGProject/fog-docs/docs/getting_started/capture_an_image.md

 Then you will be presented with the Fog boot menu:

 Use your arrow keys to move the selection up and down.
-The default,
-\'boot from hard disk\' is chosen in 3 seconds, so be quick.
+The default, 'boot from hard disk' is chosen in 3 seconds, so be quick.

 In red you see the the statement that the host is NOT registered.
 It means that the host is not known by Fog.

-For capturing an image, you need the host to be registered, so choose
+For capturing an image, you need the host to be registered, so choose 'Quick registration and inventory'.
-\'Quick registration and inventory\'.

-You\'ll see some text scrolling on the screen as Fog registeres the
+You'll see some text scrolling on the screen as Fog registeres the
 host:

 ![image](/assets/img/tasks/capture_fog_registration.png)